 After a few songs by Hot Tuna, I convinced my friend that we were in the wrong place.
 Surprisingly, we easily made it into the Pony as a local band was playing.
 Eyeing up the room with a bottle of Heineken in hand, I spotted the “Beardless Boss” sitting alone unrecognized on the jukebox.
 Full of courage from who knows where, I approached him with the words “Bruce, can I buy you a beer?”
 He quickly responded to this total stranger of a teenager with “I’ll take a Blackberry on the rocks.”

 After securing and delivering said drink, I joined Mr. Springsteen atop said jukebox for the next 15 minutes or so where we chatted briefly and listened to the band.
 He pointed out how the lead singer was in the first band he ever played in.
-(I believe it was George Theiss from The Castiles.)
+(It was the band Cahoots led by George Theiss who played with Bruce in The Castiles.)
 Bruce was so kind, friendly and relaxed, and for some reason, I was on my best non-star-struck behavior.
 My friend later joined us, and as we departed, Bruce bought us a pair of Heinekens.
 For almost 40 years to this day, that bottle remains in a treasured spot on the bookshelf of my study.

 This dreamlike evening was capped off by a great set from the Jukes with Bruce joining them on stage for their usual encore of Sam Cooke’s “Having a Party.”
 If only somewhere there was a picture of us sitting on that jukebox together!